musicslayer/self_publish_book/README.md

 > [!CAUTION]
 > If you obtain copyright protection, your legal name and your pseudonym will be tied together, meaning you can't stay anonymous.
 Anyone can look up your book and see the two names connected to each other.

+## Cover File
+In addition to the manuscript, you will need a PDF file containing the front cover, back cover, and spine artwork.
+The steps below will help you create one.

+### Template
+Amazon's cover calculator website will generate a template file based on the total number of pages in your book (among other decisions like the trim size).
+This template file is the exact physical dimensions your cover file needs to be, and will have clearly delineated spaces for where your front cover, back cover, and spine artwork should go.

+### Inserting the artwork
+Generally, I recommend using Canva for this.
+You can upload the template file directly to Canva and use it as a background.
+Then you can add your artwork right on top of it.
+When you are finished, you can download the PDF of your cover file (for "File Type", choose "PDF Print").
+> [!IMPORTANT]
+> Once you are finished, the entire template file should be covered by artwork.
+None of it should be visible in the final product.
+To be extra safe, you can delete the template file from yoru artwork itself just to make sure there are no gaps in your artwork.

+### Validating the cover file
+When you upload your physical book to Amazon, one of the steps will be to view your cover file and manuscript in their previewer.
+In particular, the cover file will be displayed along with guidelines that allow you to double-check that all of your artwork is within the intended bounds.

+### Adding a barcode
+Usually Amazon does this for us, but see the "Barcode" section below for information about creating your own barcode and adding it to the cover art.

 ## Barcodes
-Allowing Amazon to automatically add the barcode for you is by far the easiest option, however there may be situations where you wish to provide your own barcode.
+Allowing Amazon to automatically add the barcode to the cover art for you is by far the easiest option, however there may be situations where you wish to provide your own barcode.
 For example, in my latest book, "Defect", the Amazon-provided barcode would have covered up the gravestone poem, so I instead opted to place the barcode on the cover art myself.

 Unfortunately, using your own barcode can be a complicated process.
 The steps below outline how you can do this without too much hassle.